Tangerina-PT/English/Prep_Place_B.md

 (5).
 Ordena as imagens de acordo com a canção ao cantar.
 (6).
 Canta a apontar para as imagens.
 (7).
 Coloca as palavras certas a beira das imagens.
 (8).
-Canta e aponta para as palavras.
+Canta a apontar para as palavras.
 (9).
 Joga o jogo de memória com as cartas.

 #### Video-exercícios: tenta responder antes do vídeo dar a resposta...